ScrapeGraphAI/Scrapegraph-ai/docs/source/introduction/overview.rst

 Simply specify the information you need to extract, and ScrapeGraphAI handles the rest, providing a more **flexible** and **low-maintenance** solution compared to traditional scraping tools.

-For comprehensive documentation and updates, visit our `documentation page <https://scrapegraph-ai.readthedocs.io/en/latest/introduction/overview.html>`_.
+For comprehensive documentation and updates, visit our `website <https://scrapegraphai.com>`_.

 Why ScrapegraphAI?
 ==================